BenjaminPritchard/bach-in-the-mirror/readme.md

 # About

-The Bach-In-The-Mirror project is an example usage of my Mozart-Transposition engine to produce version of the 15 Bach 2 part inventions in all keys, symmetrically inverted in ach key.
+The Bach-In-The-Mirror project is an example usage of my Mozart-Transposition engine to produce versions of the 15 Bach 2 part inventions in all keys, symmetrically inverted in each key.

 You can see Bach-In-The-Mirror in action at: